 "In all my travels down south, this has definitely been the unfriendliest place I have stayed at and by far with the worst customer service I have ever seen.
 I would say easily that 90% of the staff could care less about serving their customer.The front desk staff was extremely rude, I honestly was never served with a smile and hence avoided the desk unless absolutely necessary.
 One time, I had requested a wake-up call and was asked for my room number and told "no problem" without even being looked at.
 I didn't receive the wake-up call.
 Incidently, lack of eye-contact or looking annoyed by a request was pretty much the standard for front desk and bar staff.Even more unbelievable, our group of 7 were having dinner one night (mediocre food) and got friendly with an adjacent table of about 15 people from France.
 World Cup soccer soon became the topic of discussion and at one point they began waving their cloth napkins in the air and singing the French soccer anthem, at which point we replied in kind with our own anthem.Up from his table darts the general manager of the place and yells (no exaggeration) at us, telling us to "shut up".
 We were all astonished by his reaction and even dared ask what was the problem with some friendly fun.
 He simply retorted that our behaviour was inappropriate in his restaurant.
 We all tip-toed out of the restaurant as a gesture of how ridiculous the incident had become.One final negative comment, although the drinks (alcoholic and otherwise) are usually very tasty and spiked, they were watered down at Club Coralia.
 Some of us even bought our own breakfast juice from the hotel gift shop and brought it to the restaurant.In fairness to Varadero however, this was my second time there and I must say that the beaches are gorgeous and the people are very friendly, for some reason not at this resort.
 I would return again to a different resort, the one I stayed at the first time was excellent but has since unfortunately closed."

-- Travel date: Sun 16th of November 2003
+- Travel date: 16th November 2003

+"Just returned from Playa de Oro on November 10/03.
+What a great resort.
 All of the good reviews I read before leaving were accurate.
 The food was acceptable, the hotel was clean, the staff was helpful and the beach was breathtaking....
 We went to the dolphinarium and swam with the dolphins which was the most exciting part of the trip.
 We also did the varasub day trip and unfortunately, it was a very rough day and the view wasn't very good and many people on the boat were seasick (which made me feel sick).
 The animation team had us in stitches during the evening shows.
 Great resort for everyone.
 Can't wait to go back."

-- Travel date: Fri 14th of November 2003
+- Travel date: 14th November 2003

 great place to visit